bartonski/tfg_jugglingTrackingSiteswap/README.md

   -h, --help            show this help message and exit --project_path PROJECT PATH
-                        Path to juggle tracking project --config_file CONFIG FILE
+                        Path to juggle tracking project --dataset_dir DATASET DIR
+                        Path to juggling data --siteswap SITE SWAP  Manually entered site swap --save_dir SAVE DIR   Where to save meta-data --output_path SAVE DIR
+                        Where to save output video --visualize VISUALIZE
+                        Whether to display results to the screen --system TRACKING SYSTEM
+                        Tracking System
+  --config_file CONFIG FILE
                         Configuration file name

 ```

+If `VIDEO FILE` is in the current directory and `--dataset_dir` is set,
+the configuration file will show `VIDEO FILE` as residing in `--dataset_dir`.
+Otherwise, `dataset_dir` in the configuration will be the parent directory of
+`VIDEO FILE`.

 * `--project_path` defaults to `./project`
 * `--config_file` defaults to `config.yml` inside `--project_path`
+* `--dataset_dir` defaults to unset.
+* `--siteswap` is the predicted site swap contained in `VIDEO FILE`.
+* `--system` sets the `TRACKING SYSTEM` used to determine the paths of the props
+in the juggling pattern.
+    * TODO: document the possible values of `TRACKING SYSTEM`

 #### Example